Update: Matches made! We look forward to our training sessions on April 13 and 27.

 MEAL SUBSIDY

 Want to meet-up together at a local section event?
-Or attend an AC23 meal together?
+Or attend an AC meal together?
 We’ll cover your meal!
 Local section and CWEA meals only.
 Funds are limited, first come first served.

 Meal expense pre-approval